MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-controlpaneldisplay.md

 <!-- Description-Source-ADMX -->
 This setting disables the theme gallery in the Personalization Control Panel.

-If you enable this setting, users cannot change or save a theme.
+- If you enable this setting, users cannot change or save a theme.
 Elements of a theme such as the desktop background, color, sounds, and screen saver can still be changed (unless policies are set to turn them off).

-If you disable or do not configure this setting, there is no effect.
+- If you disable or do not configure this setting, there is no effect.

+> [!NOTE]
-Note: If you enable this setting but do not specify a theme using the "load a specific theme" setting, the theme defaults to whatever the user previously set or the system default.
+> If you enable this setting but do not specify a theme using the "load a specific theme" setting, the theme defaults to whatever the user previously set or the system default.
 <!-- CPL_Personalization_DisableThemeChange-Description-End -->

 <!-- CPL_Personalization_DisableThemeChange-Editable-Begin -->